-Typical of Bologna and all Emilia Romagna, cotechino is a charcuterie product made with pork meat and rind and fat mixed with salt and spices.
+Typical of Bologna and the whole Emilia Romagna, cotechino is a charcuterie product made with pork meat rind and fat mixed with salt and spices.

-Created around 1500 by Estensi family in Ferrara, it takes his name from the British “trifle”, an Anglo-Saxon traditional dessert created to use up scraps of rich banquets.
+Created around 1500 by Estensi family in Ferrara, it takes its name from the British “trifle”, an Anglo-Saxon traditional dessert created to use up scraps of rich banquets.

 Certosino & Panone